adamterlson/backbone-fundamentals/README.md

 ##Annotated

-Check out /public/js/annotated to see annotated source files for the different sections, what they are for, conventions to follow, things to avoid etc.  Right now only the view is complete.
+Check out `/public/js/annotated` to see annotated source files for the different sections, what they are for, conventions to follow, things to avoid etc.  Right now only the view is complete.
 More to come.

+##Contributing

+If you'd like to make changes, updates, etc let me know/submit a pull request.

 ##Troubleshooting